tetracorp/k240/docs/_posts/2018-06-19-3-ax-zilanths.md

 or 88), it fires a single Static Inducer missile at a random Terran asteroid.

-On all other days, there is a 1% chance to trigger the Mass Displacement Podule, the asteroid teleporter, on a random asteroid.
-If there is no Mass Displacement Podule built yet or it doesn't fire, there is a 10 daycolony cycle of proximity checks for asteroids at risk of collision, where it will immediately attempted to trigger a teleport.
-If this isn't possible, its backup plan is to fire one Mega missile.
+On all other days, there is a 1% chance to trigger the Mass Displacement Podule, the asteroid teleporter, on each asteroid.
+However, the asteroid to be teleported is randomly selected from all alien colonies, even ones with no Mass Displacement Podule, since the building count references the currently indexed asteroid, not the randomly selected asteroid being teleported.
+This may be a bug.

 If none of these occur, every 8 days divided by number of colonies, it checks for Terran missiles or spy satellites within sensor range, which is a massive 80